There’s always one isn’t there? That person who never seems to get hit by the stressful situations the rest of us face near-on daily.

 Here’s how to not get as stressed out, according to habits of unstressed people.

 It’s not rocket science to say that sleep and stress go hand in hand.
 Not getting enough sleep can affect your mood, your concentration levels, and the ability to function in general.
 Combine this with a demanding event and bam!
 The perfect cocktail for high stress.

 What makes this point particularly important is that, if you’re not careful, you end up in a revolving door of lack of sleep and too much stress.
 If you’re stressed, you struggle to sleep.
 If you’re struggling to sleep, you’re more likely to get stressed.

 The only solution is to get into a proper sleeping habit, getting as many hours as your body needs.
 Easier said than done?
 Try turning your phone off at 9 pm every night and getting into bed with a book.

-Keep a pen and a piece of paper at the side of your bed if your thoughts are racing – you can take another look at your list in the morning when you’re feeling fresher and ready to take on the world.
+Keep a pen and a piece of paper at the side of your bed to jot down notes if your thoughts are racing – you can take another look at your list in the morning when you’re feeling fresher and ready to take on the world.

 They Have a Strong Friendship Network

 If a relationship, whether that’s a friendship, family relation or romantic one, starts falling apart, do you have a strong network of other friends to fall back on for support?
 People who don’t get stressed do.
 No man is an island, and having a support system to fall back on when it all gets too much is essential.